Fighting Uneven Tone?Before Fighting Uneven Tone?After

 A skin biopsy may be necessary to rule out another condition.
 This information is for informational purposes only.
 For specific concerns, please consult a healthcare professional.

-If the skin has not responded to over-the-counter products or is at risk of complications, Monderma may recommend a treatment plan.
+If over-the-counter products have been ineffective or your skin is at risk of complications, Monderma may recommend a personalised treatment plan.

-This may contain up to 3 of the following ingredients:
+This plan may contain up to 3 of the following dermatological ingredients:

-Topical Properties
+Ingredient Properties

-Corticosteroids Inhibit the production of melanin to reduce swelling and inflammation
+Corticosteroid Inhibits the production of melanin to reduce swelling and inflammation

 People with hyperpigmentation that changes colour or does not improve with treatment should consult a doctor, chemist, or nurse.
 They will conduct a more thorough examination of the condition and, if necessary, perform a skin biopsy.